sercanisli/sercanisli/README.md

 - 🔭 I’m currently working on C#
-- 🌱 I’m currently learning .NET, Asp.Net and JavaScript
+- 🌱 I’m currently learning .NET and Asp.Net
 - 💬 Ask me about C#
 - 📫 How to reach me: sercanislii@gmail.com